 New Years Day 2014 saw us fishing at Great Barrier Island and the Spirit went by and I said to those I was with that I would love to give an opportunity to people who couldn't otherwise get it to go on the Spirit after all it had done for Ben.
-Back on land, I put my plan in place and, to date, have sent five people on voyages - their accounts are here for you to read.
+Back on land, I put my plan in place and, to date, have sent seven people on voyages - their accounts are here for you to read.

 I receive many accolades for my real estate successes but giving out this award each year is one of my highlights.

 October 2009 is when it all started for me on voyage 565, 10 days on a boat with no one I know and no contact with anyone apart with the 39 other trainees and 10 crew.
 Who would have thought that would be one of the most amazing experiences I have ever come across.
 In the 10 days I was on the ship I met some amazing people and still keep in touch with some of them today.